sparkgeo/storymap-swipe/README.md

 	- **COLORS**: header and panel background colors
     - **bingMapsKey**: if the map uses data from Bing Maps, enter your Bing Maps Key

+## Maptiks integration

+1. Add the Maptiks wrapper as a package alias in `index.html`:

+    ```
+    var dojoConfig = {
+        // ...
+        aliases: [
+            // ...
+            ['maptiks', '//cdn.maptiks.com/esri3/mapWrapper.js']
+        ]
+    };
+    ```
+2. Story map applications provide [dojo/topics](https://dojotoolkit.org/reference-guide/1.9/dojo/topic.html) (global events), that we can subscribe to in order to monitor the application life cycle.
+One such topic is "SWIPE_READY", which fires when the application loads.
+By listening to this event within `MainView.js`, we ensure that Maptiks monitors the current map.

+    Story map applications also provide helper functions, within the "app" global variable, which stores information about the app, including settings specified by the author within the application builder.
+Below, we use app variable to determine the current map div and extent, as well as Maptiks parameters entered by the author in the application builder.
+If the builder UI is unnecessary, these values may be hard-coded in development.

+    See the [Developer guide](#developer-guide) for more information about topics and helper functions.

+    Finally, require the Maptiks package and create the mapWrapper object, which will communicate with Maptiks using the trackcode associated with your domain and ID of your choice.

+    ```
+    topic.subscribe("SWIPE_READY", function(){
+      require(['maptiks'], function (mapWrapper) {
+        for (var i=0;i<app.maps.length;i++) {
+          var container = app.maps[i].container;
+          var maptiksMapOptions = {
+              extent: app.maps[i].extent,
+              maptiks_trackcode: app.data.getWebAppData().values.maptiks.maptiksTrackcode, // from Builder map options
+              maptiks_id: app.data.getWebAppData().values.maptiks.maptiksId + ":" + app.maps[i].id // from Builder map options, ID:mapID
+          };
+          mapWrapper(container, maptiksMapOptions, app.maps[i]);
+        }
+      });
+    });
+    ```

 ## FAQ

 ### Is the template compatible with previous version?